FabienTregan/Cooking/README.md

 Cooking
 =======

-Thing I cook for friends
+Things I cook for friends

 Why is this on github ?
 =======================